narasaka/damatricks/README.md

 ## features

-- Randomized tricklist with no replacements (say goodbye to random number generators)
+- Resettable, randomized tricklist with no repetitions (say goodbye to random number generators)
 - Scoreboard (so judges won't forget your scores)
 - Loads of tricklist (SKO, NAKO, BATB, KWC, etc)
+- Forever ad-free

 ## how can I contribute?